 Postgraduate Diploma in Cardiology

 The Postgraduate Diploma Cardiology programme is designed specifically for Primary Care Physicians to build on your existing knowledge, skills and experience and develop mastery in the clinical and service aspects of Cardiology.

 - The Rila Institute of Health Sciences administers the programme, which is validated by University of Plymouth

-- This means that when you successfully complete all parts of the programme, you will receive the Plymouth University qualification of a Postgraduate Diploma in Cardiology, and may, if you wish, attend the graduation ceremony.
+- This means that when you successfully complete all parts of the programme, you will receive the University of Plymouth qualification of a Postgraduate Diploma in Cardiology, and may, if you wish, attend the graduation ceremony.